Posting signals in your channel can be done in one of two ways:

 - Breakout trades can be triggered by the usage of the phrase "Type: Breakout", or the words "above" or "below".
 For example: Enter above 200-100 or Enter Below 100-200.
 This will wait before buying.

-- Breakout trades can only have 2 prices in the entry statement as a range.
+- Breakout trades can only have up to 2 prices as entries.

 - Multiple prices can be used in one line.
 They will be sorted automatically based on the trade/signal direction, eg. Buy 100 300 200 400.